SeascapeScience/Rbigelow/Tutorials/Colby2019/Lab01/README.md

    Experiment with some of the ggplot functions to improve the quality and make as high a quality figure as you can.
 The "ascent" and "descent" profile need to be in two different colors.
 For this, you have to use at least: `geom_line()` and `coord_flip()`.

-   Write an R script that loads in the data file, plots the profile (as a high quality figure), and saves the figure as a file. **Email the R script and the image file at the end of the lab.**
+   Write an R script that loads in the data file, plots the profile (as a high quality figure), and saves the figure as a file. **Email the R script and the image file at the end of the lab. (nmayot@bigelow.org)**

 2. Use the R script you wrote for question 1 and make minor modifications to plot profiles of the other parameters in this dataset.
-We will discuss the features of the profiles together. **Email the images from all profiles at the end of lab.**
+We will discuss the features of the profiles together. **Email the images from all profiles at the end of lab. (nmayot@bigelow.org)**

 ### DISCUSSION (altogether in lab)